cieloazure/gossip/README.md

     * Torrus topology
     * 3d topology

-Following implementations have bugs to be sorted out in future release
+Following implementations have bugs to be sorted out in future release(test cases should fail for only these two implementations)
 1. Gossip algorithm
     - rand 2d topology
 2. Pushsum algorithm